edgedb/edgedb/docs/stdlib/bytes.rst

         {b'Hello, world\x01'}

     Additionally, :ref:`generic <ref_std_generic>`
-    functions are able to act upon bytes:
+    functions are able to operate on bytes:

     .. code-block:: edgeql-repl

         db> select contains(b'qwerty', b'42');
         {false}

-    You may :eql:op:`cast <cast>` a :eql:type:`json` value into bytes.
     Bytes are represented as Base64-encoded strings in JSON.
+When you cast a bytes value into JSON, that's what you'll get.
+In order to :eql:op:`cast
+    <cast>` a :eql:type:`json` value into bytes, it must be a Base64-encoded
+    string.

     .. code-block:: edgeql-repl